influxdata/docs-v2/content/influxdb/v2.1/reference/syntax/line-protocol.md

 _**Optional**_ –
 All [tag]() key-value pairs for the point.
-Key-value relationships are denoted with the `=` operand.
+Key-value relationships are denoted by the `=` operand.
 Multiple tag key-value pairs are comma-delimited.
 _Tag keys and tag values are case-sensitive.
 Tag keys are subject to [naming restrictions](#naming-restrictions)._